funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

 ```
 <br/>

-Now let's turn our attention to XOR Compression.
+**Now let's turn our attention to `XOR Compression`.**

 Assuming that in a time series consecutive values are closer to one another and their binary representations are also close (not true in general), then there will be many bits common between consecutive 64 bit representations.
-Thus, if we take the XOR of consecutive values, then there will be lots of zeros.
+Thus, if we take the XOR of consecutive values, then there will be `lots of zeros`.

 ```
 T   - 10110111000...110